rmw-lib/blake3_merkle/README.md

 # Merkle tree based on blake3

-The underlying merkle tree of [blake3](https://github.com/BLAKE3-team/BLAKE3) is a merkle tree, but the exposed interface cannot export the merkle tree.
+[blake3](https://github.com/BLAKE3-team/BLAKE3) is based on merkle tree, but the exposed interface cannot export merkle tree.

-[bao](https://github.com/oconnor663/bao) implements blake3 streaming verification, but cannot resize the underlying [chunks (support larger "chunk groups" for reduced space overhead](https://github.com/ oconnor663/bao/issues/34) ).
+[bao](https://github.com/oconnor663/bao) implements blake3 streaming verification, but cannot resize the underlying chunks (see [support larger "chunk groups" for reduced space overhead](https://github.com/oconnor663/bao/issues/34) ).

 This means that bao consumes 6% extra storage space to record the merkle tree, which is a significant overhead for a distributed content index.